Delete The Surveillance State

 Why This Matters

 That's not advertising.
 That's surveillance.
-And right now, it's perfectly legal.
+And right now, it's perfectly legal through loopholes.
+It’s time to close them.

 The MAD Act wouldn't break the internet, kill targeted ads, or stop your favorite apps from working.
-It would break the pipeline that turns your everyday digital life into a government surveillance tool and force the government to go back to doing what the Fourth Amendment always required: showing up before a judge with probable cause before it gets to look into your private life.
+It would break the pipeline that turns your everyday digital life into a government surveillance tool.
+It forces the government to go back to doing what the Fourth Amendment always required: showing up before a judge with probable cause before it gets to look into your private life.

 A note to readers: We are committed to providing the public with accurate, factually grounded information.
 If you identify any errors of fact, gaps in sourcing, or flaws in the reasoning presented in this article, we would be grateful if you would bring them to our attention so they can be corrected.
-Mistakes are possible in any work of this kind, and we take corrections seriously.
+Mistakes are possible in any work of this kind, and we take corrections seriously!
+Thanks so much!

 Next